missionpinball/mpf-docs/versions/roadmap.rst

 voice call outs and sound effects, but just with your music.
 (This could be done via headphones or even through the pinball machine's speakers.)

-The machine could even have a mobile app which lists all the various music queues (waiting to plunge, base mode background, wizard mode background, etc.) and you could map those to individual tracks from your phone.
+The machine could even have a mobile app which lists all the various music cues (waiting to plunge, base mode background, wizard mode background, etc.) and you could map those to individual tracks from your phone.
 Then whenever you walk up to a machine, you get your own custom music!
 (This could integrate with a cloud-based music service